 Anyone researching Comtech Telecommunications Corp.
 (NASDAQ:CMTL) might want to consider the historical volatility of the share price.
 Modern finance theory considers volatility to be a measure of risk, and there are two main types of price volatility.
-The first category is company specific volatility.
-This can be dealt with by limiting your exposure to any particular stock.
+The first type is company specific volatility.
+Investors use diversification across uncorrelated stocks to reduce this kind of price volatility across the portfolio.
 The second sort is caused by the natural volatility of markets, overall.
 For example, certain macroeconomic events will impact (virtually) all stocks on the market.

 What does CMTL's beta value mean to investors?

 Looking at the last five years, Comtech Telecommunications has a beta of 1.46.
 The fact that this is well above 1 indicates that its share price movements have shown sensitivity to overall market volatility.
 If the past is any guide, we would expect that Comtech Telecommunications shares will rise quicker than the markets in times of optimism, but fall faster in times of pessimism.
 Beta is worth considering, but it's also important to consider whether Comtech Telecommunications is growing earnings and revenue.
 You can take a look for yourself, below.

 Could CMTL's size cause it to be more volatile?

 With a market capitalisation of US$789m, Comtech Telecommunications is a small cap stock.
 However, it is big enough to catch the attention of professional investors.
 It has a relatively high beta, which is not unusual among small-cap stocks.
 Because it takes less capital to move the share price of a smaller company, actively traded small-cap stocks often have a higher beta that a similar large-cap stock.